Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Eccentricity Measurements

-where the eccentricity $e_0$ is defined at the lower frequency bound $f_{\text{min}}$ which determines the length of the simulation prior to merger for the template.
-This calculation basically corresponds to the inner product of a numerical relativity waveform maximized over a bank of \text{SEOBNRE} templates.
+where the eccentricity $e_0$ is defined at the lower frequency bound $f_{\text{ref}}$ which determines the length of the simulation prior to merger for the template.
+This calculation essentially corresponds to the inner product of a numerical relativity waveform maximized over a bank of \text{SEOBNRE} and \text{EOBResumS} templates.
+Note that to dimensionalize $f_\mathrm{ref}$, the total mass of the binary ($M$) needs to be provided.
+Thus, all inferences of eccentricity are dependent on the choice of $M$, which differed based on the waveform template code for stability purposes.